CONSULTANT PLASTIC SURGEON

 In general, you may be a good candidate for dermal fillers if you want plump thin lips, enhance shallow contours, soften facial creases and wrinkles and change the contours of the jaw, improve the appearance of recessed scars, reconstruct contour deformities in the face and decrease or remove the shadow of the lower lids.

-“Dermal filler injection is a highly individualized procedure.
-You should do it for yourself, not to fulfil someone else's desires or to try to fit any sort of ideal image, especially those coming from social media.
-Choosing a procedure based on “what’s new” is never a medically sound decision.
-Hearing about a brand name procedure on television, through an advertisement or online does not necessarily mean it is the best procedure for you.”
+"Dermal filler injection is a highly individualized procedure.
+You should do it for yourself, not to fulfil someone else's desires or to fit any ideal image, especially those from social media.
+Choosing a procedure based on "what's new" is never a medically sound decision.
+Hearing about a brand-name procedure on television, through an advertisement, or online does not necessarily mean it is the best procedure for you."

 What dermal fillers can't do?

 For some patients, surgical treatment such as a facelift, brow lift, or eyelid surgery may be the best approach.
-Minimally invasive rejuvenation treatments, such as soft tissue fillers, cannot achieve the same results but may help delay the time when consideration of a facelift becomes appropriate.
+Minimally invasive rejuvenation treatments, such as soft tissue fillers, cannot achieve the same results but may help delay the need for a facelift.
 It is important to remember that dermal fillers are temporary treatments for facial ageing and that ongoing treatments will be needed for long-term results.

 What should I expect during a consultation for dermal fillers?